nickreich/data-stories/pages/project.md

 * Wed Nov 29: Draft of group data description write-up due, 5pm
 * Wed Dec 6: Draft of individual data analysis due, 5pm
 * Fri Dec 15: project handed in, by 5pm (digital copies on Google Drive, physical copies to Nick Reich's mailbox, 4th floor of Arnold House)

+#### Possible Datasets

+Your group may choose from any of the datasets listed below.
+If you would like to use a dataset that is not listed below, you must obtain permission from the instructor.

+* __State-level flu data from the US CDC.__ This data is freely available as a time-series of counts from 50 states/territories in the US.
+Challenges include modeling count data, modeling grouped binary outcome data, time-series, forecasting, spatial data, mapping.
+The data can be accessed using the [cdcfluview package](https://github.com/hrbrmstr/cdcfluview), which has a new version available on GitHub.
+This version is substantially different than the one available on CRAN.
+* __Regional-level flu data from the US CDC.__ Mostly the same as above, but data is reported for the for the 10 US Health and Human Services "regions" and the national level in aggregate.
+* __Dengue fever incidence in Thailand.__ A [dataset is available from a forthcoming publication](https://github.com/reichlab/annual-predictions-paper) that has monthly incidence of dengue hemorrhagic fever for each of the 76 provinces of Thailand.
+Code is also available to download weather data from three different governmental sources that can be used as predictors of incidence.
+* Gender gap developmental data.__ This data is from [an article published in Science](http://science.sciencemag.org/content/355/6323/389) in January 2017 about the gender-gap in childhood stereotypes about intellectual ability.
+The [data is available through the Open Science Framework](https://osf.io/yund6/?view_only=9a8505d4e87b456a89f255b43e21234e).
+* __Several studies on political viewpoints, sexuality, prejudice, etc...__ [Dr. David Broockman](https://people.stanford.edu/dbroock/) has published a wide array of interesting research on public opinion, voter behavior, minority groups and prejudice, and political polarization.
+Many of these studies have data and analysis code available online, for example, [this one](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/RAMHWP).
+* __Women's Health and Aging Study (WHAS).__ The WHAS Study was a population-based prospective cohort of women age 65 in Baltimore, Maryland, designed to identify and answer questions about risk factors for older women becoming frail.
+We have 682 observations on women from this cohort.
+Challenges involve missing data, risk prediction, skewed data, and binary or categorical outcome data.
+Data is available from instructor upon request.
+* __Framingham Heart Study (FHS).__ This [prospective cohort study](https://www.framinghamheartstudy.org/) has been going on for decades and has collected a wealth of data on the health of individuals and their families over long periods of time.
+We have a subset of their data for teaching purposes.
+Data is available on Google Drive.
+* __The HELP study.__ This study looked at the association between substance abuse and physical/sexual abuse.
+Data is available on Google Drive.
+* __The DIG Trial data.__ "The DIG Trial was a randomized, double-blind, multicenter trial with more than 300 centers in the United States and Canada participating.
+The purpose of the trial was to examine the safety and efficacy of Digoxin in treating patients with congestive heart failure in sinus rhythm."
+This data is available on Google Drive.